eliaschikwanda/learn-code/README.md

 # learn_code
-We gonna be trying this and we put it in this repo!
+We gonna be trying things and we put it in this repo!